ys1215/pod-synthetic/README.md

 </div>

 # Implementation
-The detail implementation source code <strong>Coming Soon</strong>.
+This repository will provide the code for the paper -- <strong>Coming Soon</strong>.

 # Cite
 The relative paper should be cited when you use our code or dataset.